AHMED-GAMAL-AG/Video_Sharing_Platform/README.md

 ## video sharing website
-a YouTube-like website with strong administration capabalites  for sharing videos, creating channels, etc..., uses Amazon S3 as storage.
+A YouTube-like website with strong administration capabilities for sharing videos, creating channels, etc..., uses Amazon S3 as storage.

 you can find an installation guide bellow.